Skip to main content

 This line invokes the build method, which orchestrates the manifest generation process.

-Generating the Manifests
+Outputing the Manifests

 To generate the Kubernetes manifests, run the following command in your terminal: